Downtown safety initiatives

 - Community Fire Pit Pilot (May 21 – October 11)

 - CalgaryEATS Farm Stand (Saturdays, May 29 – October 9 Central Memorial Park)

 - Self-guided and guided walking tours (Historic Calgary Week)

 Learn more about The City of Calgary Parks and recreation programs at Parks and Recreation.

-Downtown Ambassador Project
+Downtown Ambassador Program

 The Downtown Ambassador program is a partnership between The City of Calgary and the Calgary Downtown Association to provide a welcoming presence and promote the downtown area as a safe and vibrant place to live, work and play.
 Working as part of a team, ambassadors connect Calgarians, businesses, and visitors to information on events, places, and services nearby.
 Ambassadors build ties with local businesses, community organizations, as well as individuals experiencing vulnerabilities, to gather feedback and identify resources and supports.
 Since 2020, ambassadors have played an essential role in promoting and supporting a safe, clean and inclusive downtown.
 Learn more about the Downtown Ambassadors and where to find them here.

-Coordinated Safety & Security Pilot
+Downtown Coordinated Safety & Security Committee

 Together, this group has worked to improve training for staff, increase data and information coordination, and improve communication overall among these various organizations.